musonza/dynamo-breeze/README.md

 // At this point, $retrievedItemsCount contains the total count of items retrieved
 // And $items contains the items from the last fetched page
 ```

-In this example, `your_config_key` is the key you use in your application's configuration, and `DynamoQueryParam` is the corresponding parameter that DynamoDB expects in a query.

-#### Use Case

-A practical use case for adding custom mappings could be when you're using a newer feature of DynamoDB that isn't yet covered by DynamoBreeze's default mappings.
-By adding the necessary mapping, you ensure your application can take advantage of all DynamoDB features while maintaining the convenience of using DynamoBreeze.

 ## Testing